-Fly to Churchill and transfer to the Tundra Lodge via tundra vehicle, with your first chance to photograph polar bears and other wildlife along the way.
+Fly to Churchill, a remote small town on Hudson Bay that was originally a Northwest Company fur-trading post.
+On arrival, transfer to the Tundra Lodge via Polar Rover, with your first chance to photograph polar bears and other wildlife along the way.
 Here on the edge of Hudson Bay, where boreal forest meets Arctic tundra, animals abound, even in the harsh climate that envelops this environment much of the year.
-You may see caribou, Arctic fox, Arctic hares, ptarmigan and snowy owls, as well as the undisputed lords of the north, the polar bears.
-Your expert photo tour leaders, intimately acquainted with polar behavior, interpret all that you are seeing.
-At the lodge tonight, they discuss Arctic photography and share their extensive experience in these environs.
+You may see caribou, Arctic fox, Arctic hare, ptarmigan and snowy owls, as well as the undisputed lord of the North, the polar bear.
+Your Photo Expedition Leaders, intimately acquainted with polar bear behavior, interpret all you see.
+At the lodge later this evening, your guides share tips for capturing the best shots of Arctic wildlife and landscapes, drawing on their extensive experience in these environs.

 The Tundra Lodge is strategically positioned at the beginning of each season in the best area for bear viewing.
-Every fall, some 300 polar bears congregate around Churchill, waiting for the ice to solidify on Hudson Bay to begin the winter seal-hunting season.
-There are ideal early-morning, late-afternoon and evening photo opportunities, with a chance to photograph polar bears at sunrise and sunset.
-Since the lodge has plenty of common areas such as a lounge with sofas and chairs, as well as a dining car, each with sliding windows, photographers will have plenty of space to shoot at will.
+Every fall, some 300 polar bears congregate around Churchill, waiting for the ice to freeze on Hudson Bay to begin the winter seal-hunting season—and the small spit of land where the Tundra Lodge is located often attracts the most bears in the entire area.
+Staying directly on the tundra, enjoy ideal early-morning and late-afternoon photo opportunities.
+And since the lodge has plenty of common areas—a lounge with sofas and chairs as well as a dining car, each with sliding windows—photographers have plenty of space to shoot at will.

 After breakfast, transfer to the airport for flights home.